-What We Don’t Like: Not ideal for induction stovetops
+What We Don’t Love: Not ideal for induction stovetops

 This heritage European brand provides a lot of bang for your buck with its nonstick pans.
 This 12-inch fry pan has a ceramic coating surrounding heavy-gauge aluminum.

 That durable aluminum provides even heating with no hot spots, and the surface can handle temperatures up to 570 degrees for when you want to sear meat.
-The ceramic coating is free of PTFE, PFOA, and cadmium, so you don’t have to worry about it giving off bad fumes.
+The ceramic coating is free of PTFE, PFOA, and cadmium.
 The heat-resistant handle provides an extra safety measure in the kitchen but is only oven safe to 350 degrees.

 While this is safe to clean in the dishwasher, it’s best to wash it by hand to avoid damaging the surface.

 Finish: Aluminum with ceramic coating | Maximum Temperature: 570 degrees | Size: 12 inches

 Best Eco-Friendly: Ozeri ZP1-3P 3-Piece Green Earth Pan Set